verrazzano/docs/content/en/docs/setup/install/perform/profiles.md

 ---
 title: "Installation Profiles"
-description: "How to use named Verrazzano configurations to simplify an installation"
+description: "Use named Verrazzano configurations to simplify an installation"
 weight: 2
 draft: false
 ---